GSA/ficam-federation/_plan/00_index.md

 * Develop communications and outreach vehicles - foster communications and cooperation, consistent messaging, timely and accurate reporting [Roadmap, pg.
 178)

 Additional planning:
-* Establish cross-agency, cross-government working group(s)?
+* Establish working group(s)?
 * Define workstreams for project and administrative [Roadmap, pg.
 177]

 Future planning:
-* Which applications available from other agencies would your users benefit from if they had easy access to them?
+* Which applications available from other agencies could your users benefit from if they had easy access to them?
 * Which applications could your agency eliminate if users had access to the same/similar applications at another agency?

-## How Do We Plan for Federation?
+## What Do We Need To Do?
 You can begin achieving the benefits of Federation by taking the following steps:

 ## <span style="color: #0C5C89">**Checklist**</span>